pumpncode/Prism/README.md

 - 1 Stake
 - 2 Challenges

-You can see a more detailed list of additions in the mods [Wiki](https://balatromods.miraheze.org/wiki/Prism)
+You can see a more detailed list of additions in the mod's [Wiki](https://balatromods.miraheze.org/wiki/Prism)

 # Requirements
 - [Steamodded](https://github.com/Steamopollys/Steamodded)